 Place your toothbrush at a 45-degree angle against the gums to clean the whole tooth, and brush gently in the area between the wiring and the teeth.
 Use a softer toothbrush with fluoride toothpaste for best results.
 Using an oral rinse every day will help, too.
 Rinsing with mouthwash is important regardless, but especially important when you have braces, as you need to disinfect the entire mouth, including those spots under the braces where your brush can’t always reach.

 Brush after Every Meal

-Since braces block food from naturally escaping your teeth after eating, it’s important that you take the time to brush and floss after every meal.
+Since braces block food from naturally escaping your teeth after eating, you must take the time to brush and floss after every meal.
 The less time food has to sit on your teeth, the less likely it is to cause decay.
-This may seem like an inconvenience, but when you get your braces off, you will be very glad you brushed after every meal.
+This may seem like an inconvenience, but when you get your braces off in Vancouver, you will be very glad you brushed after every meal.

 Eat Braces-Safe Foods